mym2107/CSR-Conflict-Urbanism-Aleppo/Tutorials/Tutorial13/README.md

 ##### 05. PROCESSING: Animate UNOSAT data

-There are innumerable ways to give the user control over which group they see.
+There are many ways to give the user control over which group they see.
 We could have them press 1, 2, or 3 on the keyboard to display the respective group, we could have them click on a button, etc. For the purpose of this tutorial, let's have the user's mouse X position dictate the current sensor group.
 We will divide the screen into 3 segments horizontally.
 If the user's mouse is on the left third side of the screen, Processing will display data from the first sensor group.
 If the user's mouse is on the middle third of the screen, Processing will display data from the second sensor group.
 And finally, if the user's mouse is on the left third of the screen, Processing will display data from the third sensor group.
 We can do this with just a few lines of code.

 Open the zipped Processing sketch **DisplayDatav02**.
 We don't need to change any code in the setup section so scroll down to the draw portion and observe the following modifications in ```line 72 - 84```: